pgeu/pgeu-system/docs/invoices/payment.md

 used for other things, those transactions will be imported and generate warnings about not matching.

-Instructions for how to fill out the Paypal integration fields are in the form.
+To set up the paypal connection, a Paypal app registration must be done.
+To do this, go to `developer.paypal.com`, and create a *REST API app*.
+Record the *client id* and *secret* and copy these to the configuration form.
+Under *App feature options*, make sure the app has *Accept payments* (default) and *Transaction search* (*not* enabled by default), and remove all other permissions, including the options under *Advanced* (under Accept payments).
+Repeat this configuration for *both* the sandbox *and* the live environment, but note that there are different keys.

-It requires a Return URL to be configured in Paypal.
+It also requires a Return URL to be configured in Paypal.
 Once the method has been created, information about this will be visible at the bottom of the configuration page.
+The return URL configuration on the REST app is currently *not* used.

 #### Adyen Creditcard